- Education and Science

 MS is a serious debilitating disease mostly diagnosed from early to mid adult-hood.
 While treatment can relief the worsening of symptoms, there is unfortunately no cure yet.
 No one is sure what causes MS, but studies have shown that genetic, immunological and environmental factors are involved.

-So, Is MS Genetically inherited?
+So, Is MS Hereditary or not?

 Are you more likely to develop MS than the general population if a member of your family has MS?
 If so, is it purely due to genetics?
 Or do environmental factors also play a role?